iriscouch/browserid_couchdb/README.md

 ## So Simple

+First, for security reasons, BrowserID is disabled by default.
+Go to Futon's *Configuration* section.
+Look for *BrowserID* and change *enabled* to `true`.

+Good.
 Put this in your Couch app.

     <!DOCTYPE html>
     <html>